+Multicast VLAN

-Multicast VLAN Multicast VLAN: Select Enable/Disable Multicast VLAN feature.
+Multicast VLAN: Select Enable/Disable Multicast VLAN feature.

 VLAN ID: Enter the VLAN ID of the multicast VLAN.

 Router Port Time: Specify the aging time of the router port.
 Within this time, if the switch doesn't receive IGMP query message from the router port, it will consider this port is not a router port any more.

 Member Port Time: Specify the aging time of the member port.
 Within this time, if the switch doesn't receive IGMP report message from the member port, it will consider this port is not a member port any more.

 Leave Time: Specify the interval between the switch receiving a leave message from a host, and the switch removing the host from the multicast groups.

 Router Ports: Enter the static router port which is mainly used in the network with stable topology.

 - 1. The router port should be in the multicast VLAN, otherwise the member ports cannot receive multicast streams. - 2.
 The Multicast VLAN won't take effect unless you first complete the configuration for the corresponding VLAN owning the port on the 802.1Q VLAN page. - 3.
-Configure the link type of the router port in the multicast VLAN as Tagged otherwise all the member ports in the multicast VLAN cannot receive multicast streams.
+It is recommended to choose GENERAL as the link type of the member ports in the multicast VLAN.